 - Non-Member - $25.00

-This course is free to APA members through the Course of the Month program.
-Promotional pricing valid April 1-30, 2020.
+This course is no longer free to APA members through the Course of the Month program.
+Promotional pricing ended April 30, 2020.

 - Cox EJ, et al. A marijuana-drug interaction primer: Precipitants, pharmacology, and pharmacokinetics.
 Pharmacology & Therapeutics.
 2019;201:25-38.

 - National Academies of Science, Engineering, and Medicine.
 The health effects of cannabis and cannabinoids: The current state of evidence and recommendations for research.
 Washington, DC: The National Academies Press, 2017.

 - Differentiate between federal law and the various state laws governing medical cannabis

 - Interpret the clinical indications for medical cannabis and the levels of scientific evidence supporting them

 - Recognize the different clinical effects associated with various cannabis routes of administration and THC and cannabidiol concentrations